Seifert-Torres Type Formulas for the Alexander Polynomial from Quantum $\mathfrak{sl}_2$: Recovering the Conway Potential Function

-The matrices $M_1,M_2$, and $M_3$ are given below.
-It follows from a calculation that they satisfy equation (\ref{eq:checkIII}). \end{proof} \begin{proof}[Proof of \emph{(\ref{eq:IO})}] The map defined by the circle colored by the representation $V(t)$ is the quantum dimension of $V(t)$.
-Here,
+\begin{proof}[Proof of \emph{(\ref{eq:IO})}] The map defined by the circle colored by $t$ is multiplication by the quantum dimension of $V(t)$.
+Since this dimension is zero, the invariant assigns zero to such links. \end{proof}